Etale cohomology of diamonds: Comparison of etale, pro- etale and v-cohomology

+by assumption, and a similar equation over the fibre product $Y^\prime\times_Y Y^\prime$.
+As equalizers commute with filtered colimits, the result follows.

-In part (i), we have to see that the adjunction map $\lambda_Y^\ast \lambda_{Y\ast} A\to A$ is an isomorphism.
+Now assume that $\mathcal F$ is a small sheaf on $Y_v$.
+It suffices to see that the adjunction map $\lambda_Y^\ast \lambda_{Y\ast} \mathcal F\to \mathcal F$ is an isomorphism.
 This question is pro-\'etale local on $Y$, so we may assume that $Y=X$ is a strictly totally disconnected perfectoid space.
 We can also replace $Y^\prime$ by a strictly totally disconnected perfectoid space $X^\prime$.
 We have to see that for any strictly totally disconnected $\tilde{X}\in X_v$, the natural map

 is an isomorphism.
 It is enough to do this locally, so we may assume that $\tilde{X}\to X$ lifts to a map $\tilde{X}\to X^\prime$.
 For the proof of the displayed identity, we can also replace $X$ by $\lambda_{X\circ}(\tilde{X})$, and then assume that $X^\prime=\tilde{X}$.
-Thus, $X$ and $X^\prime$ are strictly totally disconnected spaces, $f: X^\prime\to X$ is a v-cover such that $\lambda_{X\circ}(X^\prime)=X$, and $\mathcal F$ is a small v-sheaf on $X$ such that $f^\ast X^\prime$ is the pullback of a pro-\'etale sheaf $\mathcal G^\prime$ on $X^\prime$, and we need to show that $\mathcal F(X)=\mathcal F(X^\prime)$.
+Thus, $X$ and $X^\prime$ are strictly totally disconnected spaces, $f: X^\prime\to X$ is a v-cover such that $\lambda_{X\circ}(X^\prime)=X$, and $\mathcal F$ is a small v-sheaf on $X$ such that $f^\ast \mathcal F$ is the pullback of a pro-\'etale sheaf $\mathcal G^\prime$ on $X^\prime$, and we need to show that $\mathcal F(X)=\mathcal F(X^\prime)$.
 Applying Theorem~\ref{thm:vproetbasechange} below to $f: Y^\prime=X^\prime\to Y=X$, the sheaf $\mathcal G^\prime$ on $X^\prime_\qproet$ and $\tilde{X}=X^\prime$, we see that the pullback map

 is an isomorphism.
 In particular, all maps in the commutative diagram

 are isomorphisms, and thus